aria2/aria2/doc/manual-src/en/aria2c.rst

 .. option:: --on-download-complete=<COMMAND>

   Set the command to be executed after download completed.
-See See `Event Hook`_ for more details about COMMAND.
+  See `Event Hook`_ for more details about COMMAND.
   See also :option:`--on-download-stop` option.
   Possible Values: ``/path/to/command``